 - This process causes a distinctive snorting, startling, and awaking pattern.

 - If you have sleep apnea, you begin snoring, then stop breathing for at least 10 seconds (apnea).
 The apnea temporarily quiets the snoring, after which you awaken with a large snort.
-This pattern occurs in 95% of people with sleep apnea.
+This pattern occurs in 95% of people with obstructive sleep apnea.

 - Each cycle of blockage (apnea) and awakening can last from 20 seconds to 3 minutes, repeating many times throughout the night.
 Five episodes per hour per night are common.
 More than 15 episodes per hour per night are the criteria used to diagnosis the condition referred to as sleep apnea.